-#8 – De Negen Straatjes (The Nine Streets)
+#9 – De Negen Straatjes (The Nine Streets)

 Why it’s so awesome: The Nine Streets is a historical area that has a lot of quirky charm packed into a relatively small area.
 The shops here are all unique, unusual, and have a flair that isn’t often seen in these days of department stores, which makes them a joy to explore and experience.
-This is the kind of area which gave Amsterdam its reputation as one of the most laidback cities in the world, so it’s an absolute pleasure to spend some time exploring it in detail.
+This is the kind of area that gave Amsterdam its reputation as one of the most laidback cities in the world, so it’s an absolute pleasure to spend some time exploring it in detail.

 What to do there: Make sure you put aside an entire afternoon, or a day, to wander the Nine Streets.
 This area is filled with historical detail, quirky cafes, and boutiques with some of the most unique and interesting goods you’ll ever see.
 So do some shopping or just set up shop in a café and watch the world go by.
 After all, this relaxed and laidback vibe is what Amsterdam is really about.

-#9 – The Concertgebouw
+#10 – The Concertgebouw

-Why it’s so awesome: This is an incredible arts venue that’s the home of the famous and much lauded Koninklijk Royal Concertgebouw Orchestra.
+Why it’s so awesome: This is an incredible arts venue that’s the home of the famous and much-lauded Koninklijk Royal Concertgebouw Orchestra.
 The acoustics here are amazing, which turns an already impressive musical performance into something that has to be heard to be believed.

 What to do there: If you visit this venue at lunchtime you may be able to catch a free concert and enjoy the music without breaking the bank.
 Otherwise, it’s also worth going at night when you can get the full experience of listening to the remarkable orchestra the way it was meant to be heard.

-Cool place to see in Amsterdam with friends!
+#11 – NSDM Wharf – Cool place to see in Amsterdam with friends!